tang-wenhui/particles_on_sphere/README.md

 # particles_on_sphere
-This is a code to create N particles packing on a spherical surface, with limilation for minimum particle-particle distance
+This file includes 1) a simulation code to create N particles packing on a spherical surface, with limilation for minimum particle-particle distance.
+                   2) Data for producing the ternary phase diagram for Fig.4d, Fig.S6.
+                   3)